 (3) Following the decision of the Doctorate Board, its Chair informs the candidate about the successful completion of the doctorate in the presence of the Doctorate Board.
-At a closed session of the Board from which the public is excluded, the candidate will be informed about the grade for the thesis, grade for the defence and the final grade.
+At a closed session of the Board from which the public is excluded, the candidate will be informed about the grade for the thesis, grade for the defence and the overall grade.
+Immediately afterwards, with the written consent of the candidate, the grade of the thesis, the grade of the defence as well as the determined overall grade can be communicated orally to the audience of the defence of the thesis.